enriqueseor/MEH/README.md

 # Map Editor of Happiness (MEH)

-MEH is a Generation III Map Editor for Pokemon Fire Red, Leaf Green, Ruby, Sapphire, and Emerald games for the GameBoy Advance.

 ![MEH_mainScreen](resources/MEH_main_screen.png)

 MEH is a Generation III Map Editor for Pokemon games for the GameBoy Advance: